cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

   lang="js"
 />

-What if we want to get the data from the defined above pre-aggregations in one query?
-We can use the `rollupJoin` pre-aggregation.
-It will be able to aggregate data from various data sources.
-Let's define it!
-Notice that the rollup that joined should contain dimensions on which they're joined.
-In our case, is the `CUBE.supplierId` dimension in the `Products` cube:
+Then, we'll also define a `rollupJoin` pre-aggregation.
+It will enable Cube to aggregate data from multiple data sources.
+Note that the joined rollups should contain dimensions on which they're joined.
+In our case, it's the `supplierId` dimension in the `Products` cube:

 <GitHubCodeBlock
   href="https://github.com/cube-js/cube.js/blob/recipes/cross-datasource-join/examples/recipes/joining-multiple-datasources-data/schema/Products.js"